Course Overview

 Where better to study this fascinating discipline than in the heart of the UK's policing and criminal justice systems?
 Contemporary concerns are reflected as the subject engages with globalisation and culture across theoretical, qualitative and empirical domains.

-Our graduates go on to develop careers in a wide range of sectors including the police and policing-support organisations, the National Probation Service, local government and crime prevention.
+Our graduates develop careers in a wide range of sectors including the police and policing-support organisations, the National Probation Service, local government and crime prevention.

-We make use of Westminster’s central London location to facilitate off-site learning, with visits to the High Court of Justice, theatres and a prison.
-In Year 3, you'll have the opportunity to take part in a field trip, which, for example, in 2023 took students to the Baltic states, visiting criminal justice institutions.
+We utilise our central London location to facilitate off-site learning, with visits to the High Court of Justice, theatres and a prison.
+In Year 3, there is an opportunity to take part in a field trip, which, for example, in 2023 took students to the Baltic states, visiting criminal justice institutions.

-• Work experience opportunities – our work experience module in Year 3 will allow you to gain valuable practical experience.
+- Work experience opportunities – there is the opportunity in Year 3 to gain valuable practical experience.
 Many of our students find placements in a range of criminal justice agencies

-• Field trips – In Year 3, you'll have the opportunity to take part in a field trip, which, for example, in 2023 took students to the Baltic states.
-You'll also be able to take part in field walks around London including visits to theatres, prisons and the High Court of Justice
+- Field trips – in Year 3, there is an opportunity to take part in a field trip, in 2023 for example, this took students to the Baltic states.
+You'll also have an opportunity to take part in field walks around London including visits to theatres, prisons and the High Court of Justice

-• Award-winning leadership – former course leader David Manlow was awarded the British Society of Criminology award for Excellence in Teaching and Learning (2016) for his design and implementation of the curriculum, which provides the basis for the course studied today
+- Award-winning leadership – former course leader David Manlow was awarded the British Society of Criminology award for Excellence in Teaching and Learning (2016) for his design and implementation of the curriculum, which provides the basis for the course studied today.
+Our innovative and research-led teaching has a critical and global focus which helps you to build your future.

 Course structure